Best SSD for gaming in 2023 – for value, performance, console gaming

 Mechanical hard drives and traditional SSDs connect to the motherboard via a SATA (Serial-ATA) cable.
 Over the years there have been different versions of SATA.

-- SATA 2 released in April of 2004 and could transfer up to 300 MB/s, double that of the first generation SATA cables.
+- SATA 2 was released in April of 2004 and could transfer up to 300 MB/s, double that of the first-generation SATA cables.

 Though impressive, even 2.5-inch SATA 3 SSDs have a bottleneck.
 The SATA cable and connectors themselves can only transfer around 550-600 MB per second.